Nemo64/serverless-symfony/README.md

 The deploy command will also output the stack outputs which contains the `DistributionUrl`.
 Use it to view the page.
 If you missed it run `sls info -v` to see all outputs again.

+You can also easily deploy the project with a domain by defining the next 2 environment variables:
+- `DOMAIN` which must the hostname without anything around it like `example.com`
+- `CERTIFICATE` which must be an arn to a certificate for that domain hosted in `us-east-1` (for cloudfront).

 What is still missing
 ---------------------
 - I need a more elegant way to deploy assets.
-  I have used [serverless-s3-deploy](https://github.com/funkybob/serverless-s3-deploy) in the past, but that plugin gets slow when deploying a lot so I'll search/develop a better way.
+  I have used [serverless-s3-deploy](https://github.com/funkybob/serverless-s3-deploy) in the past, but that plugin gets slow when deploying many files, so I want to search/develop a better way.
 - Monitoring ~ one of the most important features and I still haven't put time into it.
 Shame
 - Better CDN/proxy handling.
 The main issue is that `\Symfony\Component\HttpFoundation\Request::getClientIp` will return the ip of the CloudFront node, not the real client ip.